 Students on any leave of absence are not permitted to enroll in courses at Cornell during the leave.
-They may however, seek pre-approval to take courses at other accredited institutions while on a leave (see Transfer Credit pg.
-22-23).
+They may however, seek pre-approval to take courses at other accredited institutions while on a leave using the Transfer Credit Application Form.